-If threshold values are exceeded, output signals from temperature sensors bring the turbopump to a safe condition.
-Depending on the type, temperature thresholds for warning and error messages are immutably stored in the electronic drive unit.
+If threshold values are exceeded, output signals from temperature sensors allow the turbopump to be switched to a safe condition.
+Depending on the type, temperature thresholds for warning and malfunction messages are stored immutably in the electronic drive unit.
 For information purposes, various status requests are set up in the parameter set.

-- In order to avoid switching off the turbopump, the electronic drive unit already reduces the power consumption in case of exceeding the warning threshold for excess temperature. - Examples are an impermissible motor temperature, or impermissibly high housing temperature. - Further reduction of drive power and thus decreasing speed can potentially lead to underrun the rotation speed switchpoint.
-The turbopump switches off. - Exceeding the temperature threshold for error messages switches off the turbopump immediately.
+- If the excess temperature warning threshold is exceeded, the electronics reduce the turbopump drive power with the aim of avoiding shutdown. - Examples are an impermissible motor temperature, or impermissibly high housing temperature. - Further reduction of drive power and thus decreasing speed can potentially lead to the set rotation speed switchpoint not being met, and thus to the turbopump switching off. - If the error threshold for excess temperature is exceeded, the turbopump switches off immediately.